 The Medical Training Survey:

-The Medical Training Survey will be run each year to get feedback from doctors in training in Australia (and in time their supervisors) to:
+The Medical Training Survey will be run each year to get feedback from doctors in training in Australia to:

 The guiding principles for the Medical Training Survey are: